-The plumbing and/or the installation of a washer and dryer may be part of the various option packages available on your unit.
+The plumbing for a two-piece washer and dryer is standard in your unit.
+However, the installation of a two piece washer and dryer may be part of the various option packages available on your unit.
 The washer and dryers used by Newmar function as those in a home, operating on 120 volt electricity.
 For more detailed information on the operating instructions, read the appliance owner's manual in the Owner's Information Package.